Johann Gregor Memhardt

 Johann Gregor Memhardt or Memhard (1607 in Linz an der Donau – 1678 in Berlin) was a master builder, architect and politician.

 Life

 Memhardt emigrated from Linz to the Netherlands in 1622, where he probably learned the art of fortification.
 He served as a military engineer with George William, Elector of Brandenburg from 1638 onwards and in 1641 was appointed court engineer.
-Under his leadership the Residenzschloss was repaired and a chapel built for crown princess Louise Henriette.
+Under his supervision the Berlin Palace was renovated and a chapel built for the Electress Louise Henriette.
 In the Lustgarten he built a 'Lusthaus', known from the plan of Berlin published in 1652.
-From 1651 the Schloss Oranienburg and its gardens north of Berlin were built to Memhardt's designs.
+From 1651 Oranienburg Palace and its gardens north of Berlin were built to Memhardt's designs.